-The language contained in section a. consisted of one large block paragraph.
-The paragraph has been subdivided into sub-sections a.(1)-(4) in an effort to improve accessibility and for ease of reference.
+The language contained in subsection a. consisted of one large block paragraph.
+The paragraph has been subdivided into subsections a. through f. to improve accessibility and for ease of reference.

-The definition of traumatic event contained in the newly created sub-section a.(4)(A) is based upon the language provided by the Supreme Court in Richardson v.
+The definition of traumatic event contained in newly created subsection b. is based on the language provided by the Supreme Court in Richardson v.
 Bd. of Trs., Police & Firemen's Ret.
 Sys., 192 N.J.
 189 (2007).
+The definition follows the term "traumatic event" as stated in section a. to aid the reader.

-The language contained in newly created sub-section a.(4)(B) is based upon the language provided by the Supreme Court in Patterson v.
+The language contained in newly created subsection d. is based on the language provided by the Supreme Court in Patterson v.
 Bd. of Trs., State Police Ret.
 Sys., 194 N.J.
 29 (2008).
-This newly created sub-section addresses cases arising from mental disabilities attributed exclusively to mental stressors.
 This provision was recommended by the Supreme Court in Mount v.
 Bd. of Trs., Police & Firemen's Ret.
 Sys., 233 N.J.
 402 (2018).
+This newly created subsection addresses cases arising from mental disabilities attributed exclusively to mental stressors, and as suggested by the Commission, clarifies the reasonable person standard to be applied.